Role of mechanical effects on the excitation spectra of microwave-dressed Rydberg states in a cold atomic cloud: Dressed states model

 We consider a pair of Rydberg atoms labeled 1 and 2.
 The basis states set for dressed Rydberg pairs are the products of single-atoms and single-mode field states:

 where the first ket in the product refers to atom 1 and the second to atom 2. \\

 The restriction of basis $\mathcal{B}^{(2)}(N)$ to such a reduced number of states is intended to limit the size of the matrices used in the numerical computations.
 It has however important consequences.
-The basis does not include atom-pair states such as $\ket{P,F}$ whose energy difference with states $\ket{D,D}$ (F\"{o}rster defect) can be small.
+The basis only includes states that can be excited involving at most one MW photon.
+Higher order processes regarding the interaction with the MW are therefore not accounted for.
+Also, the basis does not include atom-pair states such as $\ket{P,F}$ whose energy difference with states $\ket{D,D}$ (F\"{o}rster defect) can be small.
 This prevents our simplified model to account for van der Waals interaction between atoms in $\ket{D,D}$ states.
 Such interaction is responsible for the well known Rydberg blockade \citep{Saffman10}.
 In the present case, instead of increasing the dimensionality of the Hilbert space, the van der Waals interaction was included phenomenologically as described below.\\

 In the modeling we are brought to consider Rydberg atom-pairs for which the DDI is stronger than the Spin-Orbit interaction (the fine structure splitting of the 55D and 54F are 69 MHz and 1.0 MHz respectively).
 We will therefore neglect in the calculation the Spin-Orbit interaction and characterize the atomic state with the quantum numbers $\alpha\equiv \left\lbrace m_L,S,m_S \right\rbrace $ where $S=1/2$ and $m_L$ and $m_S$ are the magnetic orbital and spin quantum numbers.
 We observe that neglecting the Spin-Orbit coupling would be a poor approximation if the 56P states are included in the basis.
 For these states the fine structure splitting is 572 MHz, comparable to DDI energies considered here.\\